The Guide to How Anxiety Works: Using Neuroscience to Explain Anxiety

 It’s not just cortisol that can wreak havoc on our brains and bodies.

-The constant release of norepinephrine and epinephrine (adrenaline) and the dramatic increase and subsequent lowering of our blood sugar levels also play a role in creating anxiety and health problems.
+The constant release of norepinephrine and epinephrine (adrenaline) and the dramatic increase and subsequent lowering of blood sugar levels also play a role in creating anxiety and health problems.

-• we could be suffering from an underlying illness
+• Suffering from an underlying illness

-• we could have an overly sensitive amygdala
+• Having an overly sensitive amygdala

 Repetition: Creating Anxiety Pathways in the Brain